infinitydaemon/cwd-gate/README.md

 ## Pre-installed and configured with Kernel 6.9.0 OpSec

+CWD GATE appliance serves as a crucial component in an organization's cybersecurity infrastructure, providing proactive defense against a wide range of cyber threats in today's increasingly complex threat landscape.

 CWD Systems release of Pi-hole comes pre-configured and installed in CWD Gate appliance and is a vital component of privacy package.
 All you have to do is let your network make use of it.
 In order to use TOR, you have to configure your client side proxies to use the appliance IP and Port respectively.
 You can get away by adding plug-ins such as FoxyProxy and overcome the system-wide proxy declarations via Bash in Linux or Internet Settings in Windows.

 ## Post-install: Make your network take advantage of CWD Gate